JayKirt/Campaign-Website/README.md

    Header top of screen and centre above map <br>
   Map in centre of screen <br>
   Full map image shown, no distortion. <br>
-  List of details about area pushed to left <br> Paragraph about map area below details. </li>
+  List of details about area pushed to left. <br> Paragraph about map area below details. </li>